UCLNatSci/2024/PHAS0026/_sources/pdes.md

 u(x, y) = u_1(x, y) + u_2(x, y)
 ```

-is also a solution of the PDE (7.9).
+is also a solution of our PDE here.

 ## Homogeneity